EU court opinion supports Austrian Airlines unions

 "A further external opinion would then be needed to determine the chances of the company's continued existence."

-Lufthansa shares were down 0.7 percent at 19.44 euros by 1415 GMT, broadly in line with the European transport and leisure index.

-(Reporting by Georgina Prodhan and Alexandra Schwarz-Goerlich; Editing by Erica Billingham and Pravin Char)
+Neither the head of the Austrian Airlines flight crew works council nor the Austrian Trade Union Federation had any immediate comment.
+(Reporting by Georgina Prodhan and Alexandra Schwarz-Goerlich; Editing by Erica Billingham)